kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/doc-readme.md

 It has a free RESTful [sentences-service API](http://api.corpora.uni-leipzig.de/ws/swagger-ui.html)that will return a specified number of example sentences for a given German word.

- Below is PHP class implemented with Guzzle that invokes the  [sentences-service API](http://api.corpora.uni-leipzig.de/ws/swagger-ui.html) to returns example sentences for a given wordÖ
+ Below is an example PHP class invokes the  [sentences-service API](http://api.corpora.uni-leipzig.de/ws/swagger-ui.html) to returns example sentences for a given word.
+It is implemented with the help of [Guzzle, HTTP Client.](https://docs.guzzlephp.org/en/stable/).

 ```php
 <?php